terrycojones/rpnpy/README.md

         $ rpn.py '5 4 -:r'
         -1
         ```
 *   `s`: Turn on line splitting on whitespace.
+Note that this will only go into
-Will not take effect until the
+    effect from the _next_ command on.
-    next input line is read.

 If a count is given, it is either interpreted as a number of times to push
-something onto the stack or the number of arguments to act on.
+something onto the stack or the number of arguments to act on, depending on
+context (um, sorry about that - should be clearer).

 ## Variables